PROJECT SCOPE

 USABILITY TESTING

-• I conducted four usability tests in total with potential users.
+• I conducted three usability tests in total with potential users.

 • During my analysis, I wanted to assess how easily users could perform certain tasks, such as finding the homepage, selecting a language, and starting an exercise.